Sujith-Kumar-2003/SOFTWARE_PROJECT_MANAGEMENT/README.md

 # SOFTWARE_PROJECT_MANAGEMENT
-i have taken this course this winter semester, i will be documentating my journey in this repo.
+i have taken this course this winter semester, i will be documenting my journey in this repo.